Kīlauea Iki

-Kīlauea Iki is a pit crater that is next to the main summit caldera of Kīlauea on the island of Hawaiʻi in the Hawaiian Islands.
-It is known for its eruption in 1959 that started on November 14th and ended on December 20th, producing lava fountaining up to 1900 feet and a lava lake in the crater.
+Kīlauea Iki ("Little Kilauea") is a pit crater next to the main summit caldera of Kīlauea on the island of Hawaiʻi in the Hawaiian Islands.
+It is known for its eruption in 1959 that started on November 14 and ended on December 20, producing lava fountaining up to 1900 feet and a lava lake in the crater.
 Today, the surface of the lava lake has cooled and it is now a popular hiking destination to view the aftermath of an eruption.